XRPLF/rippled/src/ripple/resource/README.md

-Currently, consumption endpoints include websocket connections used to service clients, and peer connections used to create the peer to peer overlay network implementing the Ripple protcool.
+Currently, consumption endpoints include websocket connections used to service clients, and peer connections used to create the peer to peer overlay network implementing the Ripple protocol.

 The current "balance" of a Consumer represents resource consumption debt or credit.
 Debt is accrued when bad loads are imposed.
 Credit is